 The real reason PWAs are gaining momentum is because they deliver tangible results for businesses and a better experience for users.

 PWAs are designed for speed.
-By intelligently caching resources, they can load in a fraction of the time of a traditional website.
+By intelligently caching resources, they can load in a fraction of the time of a traditional website, which is critical when users expect pages to load in under three seconds.

 One of the most powerful features of a PWA is its ability to work without an internet connection.
 Using a technology called a Service Worker, a PWA can cache its core user interface and previously viewed content.